CuriouslyCory/URLShortener/README.md

 With grunt properly configured I put together my angular core, main controller, and main service, and added them to my index.
 I configured the list display and add url methods with dummy data, and now it's time to work on the api.

+I set up a docker file with the nginx base to install and configure php in a way that is compatable with zend.
+I cloned the top level of zf1 into my api directory and used the zf command to create a project scaffold.
+I then included the relative path to the library in the index.php file.
+Then I added all the appropriate abstract functions to the class and added some dummy data.
+At this point I realize a full database server is probably unneccesary, and I could use memcache or mongoDB instead.

+Now that zend framework is returning dummy data, I'll replace the dummy data in the front end with content provided by the api.
+To do this I'll add api interfaces in the main.service and call those from the controller.